 Mulches Can Damage Plants

-If done incorrectly mulches can actually damage the plants, this is why it is extremely important to mulch around the plants and not piling the mulch on them.
+If done incorrectly mulches can actually damage the plants, this is why it is extremely important to mulch around the plants and not pile the mulch on them.
 As the mulch breaks down it releases a lot of nitrogen, which is beneficial for most plants but small plants tend to be extremely sensitive to high nitrogen in the soil.
 In addition to this if the mulch is in direct contact with the stem of the plant it could make the plant prone to different diseases.

 Most mulches are excellent at retaining water, although if the stem of the plant is constantly wet then fungal growth can occur which eventually will kill off the plant.
 This is the same case for trees as well, so never pile mulch on the base of trees for more information check out my recent article Grass Clippings Around Trees ( Top 5 Do’s ).